Katrine-Marie/Fjordstudio-WordPress-Theme/README.md

 # Fjordstudio

-Fjordstudio Blog is my personal art blog, which I almost never remember to update - despite my best intentions.
+Fjordstudio Blog is my personal art blog ( https://blog.fjordstudio.dk ), which I almost never remember to update - despite my best intentions.

 This is the theme I made for it (the second version).
 It is based on the starter theme called `_s`, or `underscores`.